 The Police and Crime Panel (PCP), composes of locally elected councillors and lay members, who hold the PCC to account through a process of scrutiny and review, which includes scrutinising the Police and Crime Plan and the budget and precept.
+The panel meets formally in open session throughout the year, to undertake their role.
 Whilst establishing openness in the conduct of police business the intention is that the PCP supports the PCC in the effective exercise of their functions.
-The role, responsibility and powers of the PCP can also be found on the PCC's website.
+The role, responsibility and powers of the PCP can be found on the PCC's website.